 - The patient must be cleared for reconstructive surgery by their breast cancer surgeon.

-While there are always possible complications such as delayed healing, infection, and bleeding, these are uncommon and can often be managed by conservative measures by Dr. Fusi and Dr. Craig during the post-operative period.
+While there are always possible complications such as delayed healing, infection, and bleeding, these are uncommon and can often be managed by conservative measures by Drs.
+Fusi and Craig during the postoperative period.

 What Will Happen During Surgery?

-Dr. Fusi and Dr. Craig work with your breast surgeon to schedule an oncoplastic reduction plan that complements your cancer treatment.
+Our doctors work with your breast surgeon to schedule an oncoplastic reduction plan that complements your cancer treatment.
 During the operation, your breast surgeon will remove the cancer from your breast.
-When this is complete, Dr. Craig or Dr. Fusi will:
+When this is complete, Drs.
+Fusi and Craig will:

 - Restructure your breasts using the remaining breast tissue.